ffwff/hana/DOCUMENTATION.md

 The import function returns 1 on once the module has been succesfully evaluated, otherwise it will return 0.
 Modules can only be imported once, subsequent calls to `import` with the same module parameter will return 0.

+# Virtual machine

+Hana is implemented in a stack-based virtual machine written in C. Code passed on to the interpreter will be parsed into an abstract syntax tree then translated into bytecodes which the virtual machine can understand.

+## Memory management

+Hana uses garbage collection to manage memory, specifically implemented through the [BoehmGC](https://www.hboehm.info/gc/) library.
+All values that are not referenced in the value stack will be automatically collected and free'd by the garbage collector.

+Note that upon exit the virtual machine is not guaranteed to free out all values, so native objects may not be cleaned up at exit.